ThomasRavnholt/Umbraco-Client/README.md

-# What is UmbracoClient?
+# What is UmbracoClient

-UmbracoClient is a JavaScript package that provides a convenient interface for interacting with the Umbraco Content Delivery API.
-It supports various operations such as fetching content by ID or content type with customizable query parameters like sorting, filtering, and localization, as well as media fetching capabilities.
+UmbracoClient is a JavaScript package providing a convenient interface for interacting with the Umbraco Content Delivery API.
+It supports various operations such as fetching content by ID, name, route, content type, or multiple IDs, as well as media fetching capabilities.
+It also offers customizable query parameters for sorting, filtering, expanding, language selection, and more.

 ## Installation